-We will use this space to provide resources for our community to deepen our own understanding of racism and white supremacy, both in terms of history, but also in terms of implicit biases that impact our practice.
+This space was created to provide resources for members of the ANN community who want to deepen our own understanding of racism and white supremacy, in terms of living history, math education, and also in terms of implicit biases that impact our practice.
 This space will also be a growing source of materials for teachers to explicitly use math to recognize and challenge injustice in the world around us.

 We have organized this space into three pages:

-We commit to doing the daily work of becoming anti-racist teachers.
-As our classrooms we expect mistakes.
-But as Max Ray-Reik says in the video below, we are math teachers, we know what to do with mistakes.
+For those of us who commit to doing the daily work of becoming anti-racist teachers, we know there will be mistakes.
+But as Max Ray-Reik says in one of the videos below, we are math teachers, we know what to do with mistakes.
 We inspect them.
 We slow down, check our work, understand the concepts, and practice until we get better.

-This work is going to be evolving process, both on this website and throughout our organization.
+This work is going to be evolving process, both on this website, in our classrooms, and throughout our organization.
 Feedback, requests, and suggestions are welcome.

 A discussion between Margarita Barraza, Marian Dingle, Dr. Rochelle Gutierrez, and Linda Fulmore (President of TODOS Mathematics For All), moderated by Luz Maldonado.
 (1 hour, 15 minutes)